kahnzo/self_defense/first_day.md

 Please be aware that some videos illustrating self defense situations and techniques can be very triggering.

+## Mindset in a dangerous situation
+- Instintial responses including fight, flight, freeze
+- Breathing
+- Strategic Thinking
+- Using your voice

 ## Prevention
 ### Look Out for Each Other